tanawadeatharva/BharatVECTO/Documentation/User Manual/5-input-and-output-files/VPTOC.md

 ##PTO Cycle (.vptoc)

 The PTO cycle defines the power demands during standing still and doing a pto operation.
 This can only be used in [Engineering Mode](#engineering-mode) when a pto transmission is defined.
 It can be set in the [Vehicle-Editor](#vehicle-editor).
 The basic file format is [Vecto-CSV](#csv) and the file type ending is ".vptoc".
 A PTO cycle is time-based and may have variable time steps.
+Regardless of starting time, VECTO shifts it to always begin at 0[s].

 Header: **\<t>, \<Engine speed>, \<PTO Torque>**